your5e/5e-srd-markdown/dnd/51/obsidian_vault/spellcasting/casting.md

 ## Range

 The target of a spell must be within the spell's range.
-For a spell like _Magic Missile_, the target is a creature.
-For a spell like _Fireball_, the target is the point in space where the ball of fire erupts.
+For a spell like [[magic_missile|Magic Missile]], the target is a creature.
+For a spell like [[fireball|Fireball]], the target is the point in space where the ball of fire erupts.

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
-Other spells, such as the _Shield_ spell, affect only you.
+Other spells, such as the [[shield|Shield]] spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you (see "Areas of Effect").